Events in the Locality or Online

 Venue: in your own homes and surroundings, using your Heads, Hands and Hearts.

-Each month, we invite you to consider opening your hearts and minds to the Popes call to make a difference to God’s creation through learning, taking action and reflecting on an environmental topic.
+Each month, we invite you to consider opening your hearts and minds to the Pope Francis’s call to make a difference to God’s creation through learning, taking action and reflecting on an environmental topic.
 We will invite you to connect in three different ways and you can select to try one, or all three activities as you feel able.